Firm Settings Guide

 Firms can use the FinPro Access Tracking report template in FINRA Gateway Reports to track details about FinPro account activity for registered securities professionals at the firm, including attestation information.

 These auto-generated CE emails are the first to be supported by FINRA's modernized system notification functionality.
 Notifications will be sent via email to registered FinPro users according to the frequency selected by their firm(s).
-Firms can also request copies of the delivered notifications.
+Firms can also provide one or more email addresses that they would like to receive copies of the delivered notifications.

 FINRA's E-Signature capability is an optional feature that allows firms to collect electronic signatures on Form U4 filings from registered securities professionals.
 The E-Signature capability will only be available for Form U4 filings created after the feature has been enabled.
 It cannot be used for filings that were initiated or submitted before the feature is enabled.